-I took a deep breath.
-Honestly?
 I should get a medal for dealing with this insanity every day.
 “Okay, guys, this isn’t that hard.
 Just tell me what happened...
-All I want is a clear, detailed explanation—”
+All I want is a clear, detailed explanation — ”

 “It was all Dom’s fault, I was provoked!”

 “Provoked?
 How were you provoked, you bloody moron?
 You attacked me!”